Reyniergc/Neighborhood-Map-Builded-With-React.js/README.md

 **__Main goal of the project Neighborhood Map.__**

 The main goal of this project is to learn to use Google Maps Api using React.js.
-The application shows the map of Malta island with seven marker on the map that display util information about the place such as the name of the place, country, city, address, postal code, geographical coordinates.
+The application shows the map of Malta island with seven marker on the map that display util information about the place such as the name of the place, country, city, address, postal code and geographical coordinates.

 **__Requeriments to run the aplication:__**